American Music Awards 2017 Winners: The Complete List

 "Closer" The Chainsmokers feat.
 Halsey

-New Artist of the Year
+New Artist of the Year Presented by T-Mobile

 James Arthur